Bonnyton, East Ayrshire

-Bonnyton (Scots: Bonnietoun, Scottish Gaelic: Bonnyton) is a neighbourhood in the burgh of Kilmarnock in East Ayrshire, Scotland, situated in the west of the town.
-Bonnyton is home to a mix of residential and commercial properties, centred around estates such as Bonnyton Road, Munro Avenue and Gibson Street.
-The area is home to the Bonnyton Industrial Estate and nearby Kilmarnock railway station.
+Bonnyton (Scots: Bonnietoun, Scottish Gaelic: Bonnyton) is a former village in East Ayrshire which is currently an area in the western part of the town of Kilmarnock in southwest Scotland.
+It is home to a mix of residential and commercial properties, centred around estates such as Bonnyton Road, Munro Avenue and Gibson Street.
 Previously a village in its own right, Bonnyton was subsumed by Kilmarnock during the towns period of rapid growth and expansion in 1871.

 In 2020, Bonnyton had a population of 3,741 inhabitants.
 For the purposes of population gathering, Bonnyton is named as Bonnyton and Town Centre.
+The area is home to the Bonnyton Industrial Estate, the HQ of both The KLIN Group and Brownings the Bakers, as well as nearby Kilmarnock railway station.
 The area is also home to Bonnyton Thistle F.C. who became members of the South of Scotland Football League.

 History

+Origins

-The area of Bonnyton is believed to date back to 1316 where it is mentioned in a royal charter when Robert the Bruce, King of Scots, granted Sir Robert Boyd extensive lands at the Dean, including land at Bondington (now Bonnyton) and Hertschaw (now Hereshaw), for the support in the First War of Scottish Independence.
+The name Bonnyton derives from the name of the land that the area was built upon which was originally farm land.
+It is believed to date back to 1316 where it is mentioned in a royal charter when Robert the Bruce, King of Scots, granted Sir Robert Boyd extensive lands at the Dean, including land at Bondington (now Bonnyton) and Hertschaw (now Hereshaw), for the support in the First War of Scottish Independence.
 In 1665 the Scottish Parliament passed an act to encourage cloth production in Scotland and soon afterwards three wool mills were set up at Ayr, Newmilns and Bonnyton.

+Subsumed by Kilmarnock

+The growth of Kilmarnock in population and geographical area swallowed up Bonnyton along with the old separate village communities of Beansburn and Riccarton.
+As a result, communities and villages around Kilmarnock lost their stature as villages due to the process of rehousing people who were dispersed to the new housing schemes.
+The new housing areas lacked adequate shopping and recreational facilities, and most of them were not within convenient walking distance of the old town centre.
+Despite the growth in population of Kilmarnock, the town did not grow in terms of proportion, and construction of new building took place mostly on "gap sites", the construction of houses at Robertson Place by the Kilmarnock Building Company, being an exception.
 Bonnyton became a part of Kilmarnock in 1871.

+This expansion led to Kilmarnock becoming a major centre in the west of Scotland.
+By 1856, Kilmarnock was widely regarded as a key railway location when the Glasgow and South Western Railway re-located their workshops from Cook Street in Glasgow to Bonnyton.
+Homes were constructed for the workers of the Glasgow & South Western Railway Company at Bonnyton Square and at other areas in Bonnyton.
+These houses were later demolished in 1966 and 1967.

+Recent history

 The first Morrisons supermarket in Scotland opened in the Bonnyton area of Kilmarnock in West Langlands Street in 2004.